 The Humanities and Biology program is designed for students who intend to apply to medical school upon graduation.
 This Combined Honors program consists of twelve courses in Humanities and eight courses in Biology, Chemistry and Biochemistry.

 The Bachelor of Journalism and Humanities is for those students who wish to cultivate their love of ideas while training for a career.
-Students receive professional training in newspaper, radio, television, and new media while gaining an understanding of world culture and history.
+Students receive professional training in the newspaper, radio, television, and new media while gaining an understanding of world culture and history.

 In many cases, students must also submit a portfolio to be accepted into the program.